 UHS and its subsidiaries are subject to pending legal actions, purported shareholder class actions, governmental investigations and regulatory actions.
-Since UHS comprised approximately 32%, 33% and 33% of our consolidated revenues for the years ended December 31, 2017, 2016 and 2015, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain and review the disclosures contained in the Legal Proceedings section of Universal Health Services, Inc.'s Forms 10-K and 10-Q, as publicly filed with the Securities and Exchange Commission.
+Since UHS comprised approximately 30%, 32% and 33% of our consolidated revenues for the years ended December 31, 2018, 2017 and 2016, respectively, and since a subsidiary of UHS is our Advisor, you are encouraged to obtain and review the disclosures contained in the Legal Proceedings section of Universal Health Services, Inc.'s Forms 10-K and 10-Q, as publicly filed with the Securities and Exchange Commission.
 These filings are the sole responsibility of UHS and are not incorporated by reference herein

-Defending itself against the allegations in the lawsuits and governmental investigations, or similar matters and any related publicity, could potentially entail significant costs and could require significant attention from UHS management.
-UHS has stated that it is unable to predict the outcome of these matters or to reasonably estimate the amount or range of any such loss; however, the outcome of these lawsuits, investigations and other actions could have a material adverse effect on their business, financial condition, results of operations and/or cash flows.
+Defending itself against the allegations in the lawsuits and governmental investigations, or similar matters and any related publicity, could potentially entail significant costs and could require significant attention from UHS management and UHS' reputation could suffer significantly.
+UHS has stated that it is unable to predict the outcome of these matters or to reasonably estimate the amount or range of any such loss; however, the outcome of these lawsuits and the related investigations, publicity and news articles that have been published concerning these matters, could have a material adverse effect on their business, financial condition, results of operations and/or cash flows.